 Across the bay from San Francisco, Oakland often gets passed up due to the extreme popularity of its sister city.
-That is a mistake though as the city of Oakland is going through a massive revival, making it a place deserving of your time, with lots of great adventures to be had.
+That is a mistake though, as the city of Oakland is going through a massive revival, making it a place deserving of your time, with lots of great adventures to be had.
 Of course, you need more than 24 hours to explore a city this big, but this guide should help you on your way.
-Check out the video of all these recommendations at the end of this post.
+Check out a video of all these recommendations at the end of this post.

 - You will need one night at a hotel and a car rental

 - Information from my visit in 2017

 - Read about all of my favorite Oakland spots here

 Arriving for lunch in the city, I would recommend you head over to the historic Jack London Square to start your time in Oakland.
 Here are two options for lunch